Subject-Verb Agreement: collective nouns

 Here are some examples:

 - The committee have asked for sandwiches for lunch.
 They have to leave early.

 - My family, who do not see me often, have asked me home for Christmas.

 - The team hope to win next time.

 Here are some examples of words and expressions that can be considered singular or plural:

-But when we consider the group as an impersonal unit, we use singular verbs and pronouns:
+But when we consider the group as an impersonal unit, we use singular verbs (and singular pronouns):